 War broke out in Palestine at the culmination of what was, in Egypt, a decade of dissatisfaction and distrust.
 In the 1940s, the country witnessed a string of political assassinations, a wave of labor activism, a frustrating impasse in negotiations over British withdrawal and conspicuous capitalist excess among elites.
 Five senior Egyptian officials, including two prime ministers, were killed in Cairo from February 1945 to December 1948.
 The end of World War II led to ballooning unemployment, the cost of living soared, an agrarian crisis rocked the countryside, and a cholera epidemic swept the country.
 Discontent found expression in anticolonial nationalism, labor organizing and religious fervor, prompting the formation of groups whose interests sometimes converged and sometimes clashed violently.
 These tensions forced Egypt’s political class into a defensive crouch, and what standing troops were available were deployed to maintain public order.
 Authorities’ intense focus on internal security was among the reasons Egypt was ill-prepared to fight a war in Palestine.

-Farouk had assumed the throne upon the death of his father, Fuad, in 1936.
+King Farouk had assumed the throne upon the death of his father, Fuad, in 1936.
+This was to be the last such succession for the Mehmed ʿAli dynasty.
 The Anglo-Egyptian Treaty was concluded the same summer, reducing but preserving the British military presence and granting the imperial power additional privileges in case of war.
-In 1948, 28-year-old Farouk inherited the throne in what was to become the last such succession for the Mehmed Ali dynasty.
 The young monarch presided over what political scientist Robert Vitalis has called “a long last summer for Egyptian oligarchic capitalism,” his lavish dinner parties and taste for languid summers in Capri and Biarritz symbolic of a heyday of privatization and profit-seeking.
 The Wafd, long Egypt’s leading political party, was riven by factionalism.